atzev/llm-on-sagemaker/README.md

 # llm-on-sagemaker

-This guide takes you through the steps of deploying a GPT-G model on Amazon SageMaker
+This guide takes you through the steps of deploying a GPT-J model on Amazon SageMaker

 1_set-up: Optional if you have already a SageMaker Studio domain and user profile created